-People who are looking for Ativan abuse treatment can choose between inpatient and outpatient treatment programs.
-It's important to look at all of your options and decide which program fits your personal needs.
+After detox, the treatment provider can refer the person to inpatient or outpatient treatment programs.
+It's important to look at all of your options and decide which program fits your personal needs and goals.

 Ativan addiction is a problem for many adults.
 Since the addiction develops over time, it can sneak up on you.
 It may take some time before you realize that you might have a problem.

 Teen Ativan Abuse

 Ativan abuse isn't only a problem among adults.
 With prescriptions abound, teenagers may have unfettered access to these drugs, and may develop prescription medication addictions of their own.

 Among teens, sedative and tranquilizer use remains relatively high, for example, SAMHSA's 2015 NSDUH found that: